-- 11.4 When you cease your Home Care Package: - (a) we will retain ownership of any Equipment you have hired or leased from us; and - (b) you will retain ownership of any Equipment you have purchased. - 11.5 You agree that you will be responsible for any loss, damage, costs of repairs and/or replacement of Equipment we provide under this Agreement where that Equipment is damaged by: - (a) any person, other than a Staff Member in the course of carrying out the services to you; or - (b) any other cause whatsoever (other than by a Staff Member). - 11.6 You agree to indemnify us against any claim arising as a result of injury to any person (other than a Staff Member) caused by the misuse or negligent use of the Equipment whilst the Equipment is in your home or on the land upon which it is situated. - 11.7 In this clause, claim includes any claim, action, proceeding, demand, liability, obligation, cost, loss, damages or expense.
+- 13.1 As part of your Care Plan, it may be necessary for us to provide certain Equipment to you, which we may do by way of hire or lease arrangements.
+Alternatively, we may purchase the Equipment on your behalf. - 13.2 We reserve the right to arrange for an annual service of any equipment that is hired, leased or purchased as a part of your Home Care Package.
+You agree to pay the servicing costs as a part of your Home Care Package. - 13.3 If we purchase the Equipment on your behalf, you may be required to pay a non-refundable contribution for the difference between any funding provided by the Department for your Home Care Package and the full cost of the Equipment purchased. - 13.4 When you cease your Home Care Package: - we will retain ownership of any Equipment you have hired or leased from us; and (a) - (b) you will retain ownership of any Equipment you have purchased. - 13.5 You agree that you will be responsible for any loss, damage, costs of repairs and/or replacement of Equipment we provide under this Agreement where that Equipment is damaged by: - (a) any person, other than a Staff Member in the course of carrying out the services to you; or - (b) any other cause whatsoever (other than by a Staff Member). - 13.6 You agree to indemnify us against any claim arising as a result of injury to any person (other than a Staff Member) caused by the misuse or negligent use of the Equipment whilst the Equipment is in your residence or on the land upon which it is situated. - 13.7 In this clause, claim includes any claim, action, proceeding, demand, liability, obligation, cost, loss, damages or expense.

-Workplace health and safety
+14 Workplace health and safety

-- 12.1 You understand that your home and the land upon which it is situated will be a workplace for Staff Members and is subject to relevant workplace health and safety laws. - 12.2 You agree to treat our Staff Members with respect and courtesy. - 12.3 You agree to be responsible: - (a) for ensuring that we are made aware in advance of any risks associated with Staff Members being at your home; and - (b) for taking steps to ensure that any risks are rectified and addressed at your own cost. - 12.4 You agree to allow us, upon giving reasonable notice, to conduct an inspection of your home and land to assess the risks of providing services. - 12.5 We may at any time suspend the provision of our services to you while a risk referred to under this clause remains unrectified and will recommence the services once the risk has been addressed to our reasonable satisfaction. - 12.6 While we acknowledge and respect your autonomy, you acknowledge that there may be occasions where we or a Staff Member consider it necessary to enter your home and land, or take other action for your well-being and safety (such as contacting the police, an ambulance or your Authorised Person without your express consent or the consent of your Authorised Person.
-You hereby provide your consent for us or our Staff members to take such action in circumstances where we reasonably believe that an emergency exists.
+- 14.1 You understand that your residence and the land upon which it is situated will be a workplace for Staff Members and is subject to relevant workplace health and safety laws. - 14.2 You agree to be responsible: - (a) for ensuring that we are made aware in advance of any risks associated with Staff Members being at your residence; and - (b) for taking all steps to ensure that any risks are rectified and addressed at your own cost. - 14.3 You agree to allow us, upon giving reasonable notice, to conduct an inspection of your residence and land to assess the risks of providing services. - 14.4 We may at any time suspend the provision of our services to you while a risk referred to under this clause remains unrectified and will recommence the services once the risk has been addressed to our reasonable satisfaction. - 14.5 While we acknowledge and respect your autonomy, you acknowledge that there may be occasions where we or a Staff Member consider it necessary to enter your residence and land or take other action for your well-being and safety (such as contacting the police, an ambulance or your Authorised Person), without your express consent or the consent of your Authorised Person.
+You hereby provide your consent for us or our Staff Members to take such action in circumstances where we reasonably believe that an emergency exists.